How to start an influencer marketing agency and become the powerhouse behind successful social media stars?

 3. Preparing for Web3 and the Creator Economy

 Web3, built on blockchain technology, is revolutionizing digital marketing, including influencer marketing.
 Web3 offers greater decentralization, enhanced privacy, and new opportunities to monetize content through tokens and decentralized apps (dApps).
 Agencies must adapt as the creator economy grows, where individuals earn a living by producing content independently.
-Understanding how to operate in this new environment and supporting influencers in monetizing their content will be key to the success of any agency.
+Understanding this new environment and helping influencers monetize content is key to agency success.

 Conclusion